wprender/cloudbreak-docs/docs/azure/shell/shell.md

 ## Cluster termination

 You can terminate running or stopped clusters with
 ```
-stack terminate --name myawsstack
+stack terminate --name myazurestack
 ```

 >**IMPORTANT** Always use Cloudbreak to terminate the cluster.
-If that fails for some reason, try to delete the CloudFormation stack first.
+If that fails for some reason, try to delete the Azure resource group first.
 Instances are started in an Auto Scaling Group so they may be restarted if you terminate an instance manually!

 Sometimes Cloudbreak cannot synchronize it's state with the cluster state at the cloud provider and the cluster can't be terminated.
 In this case the `Forced termination` option on the Cloudbreak Web UI can help to terminate the cluster at the Cloudbreak side. **If it has happened:**

-1. You should check the related resources at the AWS CloudFormation
+1. You should check the related resources at the Azure Portal
 2. If it is needed you need to manually remove resources from there

 ## Silent mode

 With Cloudbreak Shell you can execute script files as well.
-A script file contains shell commands and can be executed with the `script` cloudbreak shell command
+A script file contains cloudbreak shell commands and can be executed with the `script` cloudbreak shell command

 ```
 script <your script file>
 ```

-or with the `cbd util cloudbreak-shell-quiet` command
+or with the `cbd util cloudbreak-shell-quiet` `cbd` command:

 ```
 cbd util cloudbreak-shell-quiet < example.sh
 ```
 >**IMPORTANT** You have to copy all your files into the `cbd`  working directory, what you would like to use in shell.
 For example if your `cbd`  working directory is ~/cloudbreak-deployment then copy your script file to here.

 ### Example

-The following example creates a Hadoop cluster with `hdp-small-default` blueprint on M4Xlarge instances with 2X100G attached disks on `default-aws-network` network using `all-services-port` security group.
-You should copy your ssh public key file into your `cbd` working directory with name `id_rsa.pub` and paste your AWS credentials in the parts with `<...>` highlight.
+The following example creates a hadoop cluster with `hdp-small-default` blueprint on Standard_D3 instances with 2X100G attached disks on `default-azure-network` network using `all-services-port` security group.
+You should copy your ssh public key file into your `cbd` working directory with name `id_rsa.pub` and paste your Azure credentials in the parts with `<...>` highlight.

 ```
-credential create --AWS --description description --name my-aws-credential --roleArn <arn role> --sshKeyPath id_rsa.pub
+credential create --AZURE --description "credential description" --name myazurecredential --subscriptionId <your Azure subscription id> --appId <your Azure application id> --tenantId <your tenant id> --password <your Azure application password> --sshKeyPath id_rsa.pub
-credential select --name my-aws-credential
+credential select --name myazurecredential
-template create --AWS --name awstemplate --description aws-template --instanceType m4.xlarge --volumeSize 100
+template create --AZURE --name azuretemplate --description azure-template --instanceType Standard_D3 --volumeSize 100
 --volumeCount 2
 blueprint select --name hdp-small-default
-instancegroup configure --instanceGroup cbgateway --nodecount 1 --templateName awstemplate
+instancegroup configure --instanceGroup cbgateway --nodecount 1 --templateName azuretemplate
-instancegroup configure --instanceGroup host_group_master_1 --nodecount 1 --templateName awstemplate
+instancegroup configure --instanceGroup host_group_master_1 --nodecount 1 --templateName azuretemplate
-instancegroup configure --instanceGroup host_group_master_2 --nodecount 1 --templateName awstemplate
+instancegroup configure --instanceGroup host_group_master_2 --nodecount 1 --templateName azuretemplate
-instancegroup configure --instanceGroup host_group_master_3 --nodecount 1 --templateName awstemplate
+instancegroup configure --instanceGroup host_group_master_3 --nodecount 1 --templateName azuretemplate
-instancegroup configure --instanceGroup host_group_client_1  --nodecount 1 --templateName awstemplate
+instancegroup configure --instanceGroup host_group_client_1  --nodecount 1 --templateName azuretemplate
-instancegroup configure --instanceGroup host_group_slave_1 --nodecount 3 --templateName awstemplate
+instancegroup configure --instanceGroup host_group_slave_1 --nodecount 3 --templateName azuretemplate
-network select --name default-aws-network
+network select --name default-azure-network
 securitygroup select --name all-services-port
-stack create --name my-first-stack --region us-east-1
+stack create --name my-first-stack --region "West US"
 cluster create --description "My first cluster"
 ```